PrithvirajKalburgi/Searching-and-Sorting-Algorithm/README.md

-# Sorting-Algorithm-
+# Searching-and-Sorting-Algorithm-
-Different sorting algorithms which act upon user's input in the UI.
+Different searching and sorting algorithms which act upon user's input in the UI.